Sixth Form Guide

 - A number of individual study periods

 - Home study: You are expected to complete 5 hours of study for each A/S or A level subject you have chosen; or 15 hours a week for your BTEC or Applied courses.

 - Assemblies will be held as per the rota which is on the student news area of the portal.

 - Your attendance is compulsory.
 Important information will be shared with you.

-- Tutor periods and PHSCE will allow you to work on your general education and application to university as appropriate.
+- Tutor periods and PHSCE will allow you to work on your general education and application to

 - You must attend all your lessons.

 - You must attend all your individual study times.

 - You must attend assemblies.

 - You must arrive on time to all of these.